khaledxmust/Perceptron-based-Image-classification/README.md

 • Do not use Python built-in functions for the Perceptron.
 You have to implement your own version of all needed functions.
 You are only allowed to use functions that load images into Python.

-• I've done most of the work but there is issue in Training part causing all test images classfied as part of zero class, So anyone welcomed editing this part.
+• I've done most of the work but there is issue in Training part causing all test images classfied as part of zero class, so anyone welcomed editing this part.